choochootrain/99-haskell-problems/README.md

 72. Construct the bottom-up order sequence of the tree nodes.
 73. Lisp-like tree representation.
 Write a predicate tree_ltl(T,LTL) which constructs the "lispy token list" LTL if the tree is given as term T in the usual Prolog notation.
 As a second, even more interesting exercise try to rewrite tree_ltl/2 in a way that the inverse conversion is also possible.
 80. Write predicates to convert between the different graph representations.
 With these predicates, all representations are equivalent; i.e. for the following problems you can always pick freely the most convenient form.
+81. Path from one node to another one.
+Write a function that, given two nodes a and b in a graph, returns all the acyclic paths from a to b.